Exponential Stability of a Degenerate Euler-Bernoulli Beam with Axial Force and Delayed Boundary Control

 \section{Global existence of solution}

-This section is devoted to the well-posedness of Problem \eqref{eq:p1}.
-We first reformulate \eqref{eq:p1} into an augmented model.
+This section is devoted to the well-posedness of system \eqref{eq:p1}.
+We first reformulate it into an augmented system.
 Next, we transform the resulting problem into an abstract Cauchy problem that we solve via a semigroup approach \cite{pazy1983, engel2000}.